Let’s build the future that we want to live in.

 Also, you don’t need to sweat the order of the details in the appendix to weave the pieces together like a high-school essay.
 The first few slides are neatly and logically ordered, while the appendix serves as backup.

-As my partner Rob Go points out, this approach puts you on more equal footing with an investor: “It’s less of a ‘pitch to me’ kind of interaction and more of a discussion, which is really good in building early trust and rapport.”
+As Rob Go points out, this approach puts you on more equal footing with an investor: “It’s less of a ‘pitch to me’ kind of interaction and more of a discussion, which is really good in building early trust and rapport.”

 The appendix becomes a flexible go-to resource to augment a genuine dialog with the investor.
-This Explainer+Kitchen Sink approach allows for a natural discussion to unfold, while still clearly demonstrating that you’ve come fully prepared and have a strong handle on your business.
+This approach allows for a natural discussion to unfold, while still clearly demonstrating that you’ve come fully prepared and have a strong handle on your business.
 In a one-on-one setting, this format is going to have much more of an impact than the more rote “flipbook” of slide after slide.

 Although we hope this helps entrepreneurs generally, we recognize that some of the audience reading might eventually meet with someone at NextView.
-To that end, I wanted to share at least a little context, which is simply this: Stay true to your own style and comfort level.
+To that end, we wanted to share at least a little context, which is simply this: Stay true to your own style and comfort level.
 Don’t feel the need to directly utilize either or both of these templates — they’re merely suggested guides for those at the beginning of the deck creation process, not prescriptions on how things have to be done.
 Every startup is unique, and so are the best ways to present them.

 Without further ado, we encourage you to download the template and share with anyone that might benefit.
 Best of luck telling your startup’s story and delivering a successful pitch.